Harikapenjerla/Opining-Mining/README.md

 •	The Sentiments were assigned using the SentimentAnalysis Libarary as Positive and Negative. <br />
 •	There was a biase in the dataset for which we had to balance the data in equal number of positive and negative entries. hence we were left with ~12,000 data entries. <br />
 Text to Tensors <br />
 •	The dataset is then converted into set of tokens which were then vectorized to form tensors.
-These tensors acts as an input to the Neural Network.
+These tensors acts as an input to the Neural Network. <br />
 Model<br />
 Embedding Layer Dense Model - The first model we build we the layer embedding of input tensors of 10,000 performed very poorly with low accuracy and high loss.<br />
 RNN Model - Later to improve the model we used the Recurrent neural network and the accuracy improved slightly.
 But due to very small sampel set the model tends to overfit at the earliest.<br />